PGA Championship 2026 odds, picks, predictions, favorites: Expert fading Ludvig Aberg at Aronimink Golf Club

 Top 2026 PGA Championship expert picks

-One of Bearman's 2026 Masters predictions: He's fading Ludvig Åberg, despite him being among the top-10 favorites. Åberg, 26, is looking for his first win in a major.
+One of Bearman's 2026 Masters predictions: He's fading Ludvig Åberg, despite him having the sixth-lowest odds. Åberg, 26, is looking for his first win in a major.
 His best major came at the 2024 Masters Tournament, when he placed second.
 His best finish at the U.S. Open was 12th in 2024, and 23rd at The Open Championship in 2025.
 He missed the cut at the PGA Championship in both 2024 and 2025.

 New to sports trading?
 Visit our Kalshi promo code review to see their latest offers and get started.